jeffmer/TTGO-T-watch-2020-Micropython-OS/README.md

-# Micropython T-watch 2020 V1 & V2
+# Micropython T-watch 2020 V1 & V2 & V3

 This repository is an implementation entirely in Micropython of a supporting operating system and applications for the Lilygo T-watch 2020.
-It has been tested for V1 and V2 only.
+It has been tested for V1 and V2 only, and very recently ported on V3.

 Video of watch in operation https://youtu.be/TL3tCaUthRQ